Google Ads

 If tracking is wrong, everything built on top of it becomes unreliable.

-That means a proper setup needs more than “some conversions in the account.”
+A proper setup needs more than “some conversions in the account.”

 It needs meaningful primary conversion actions, clean definitions of success, correct attribution expectations, deduplication, and alignment between business value and the optimization target.